cschwem2er/stminsights/README.md

 ## How to Deploy on Shiny Server

-Deploying stminsights to your own shiny server is simple: Place the file `app.R`, which is located at `inst/app` of this package, to a folder in your server directory and you should be good to go.
+To deploy stminsights to your own shiny server, place the file `app.R`, which is located at `inst/app` of this package, to a folder in your server directory and you should be good to go.

 ## Citation

 Please cite stminsights if you use it for your publications:

 ```
-  Carsten Schwemmer (2018). stminsights: A Shiny Application for Inspecting
+  Carsten Schwemmer (2021). stminsights: A Shiny Application for Inspecting
   Structural Topic Models.
-R package version 0.4.0.
+R package version 0.4.1.
   https://github.com/cschwem2er/stminsights
 ```